rsachdeva9355/WebServer/README.md

 How to run?
 ------------
--Double clicking the executable file "adobe.webserver-0.0.1-SNAPSHOT-jar-with-dependencies.jar" will start the server in background.
+-This is a maven project which can be built using the usual command "mvn clean install".
+A script has been included which starts the server in background.

 External Dependencies and libraries used
 -------------------------------------------